Adam Malik: Personal life

 Adam Malik was married to Nelly Malik, the second daughter of a Minangkabau nomadic couple.
-They were married in 1942, while was working as an employee at the newly established news agency.
+They were married in 1942, while he was working as an employee at the newly established news agency.
 His wife actively participated in politics, following her husband's footsteps in the struggle to achieve independence from the Dutch.
 Together, they had five children: Otto Malik, Antarini Malik, Ilham Malik, Imron Malik and Budisita Malik.